Five years ago I bought an Xbox 360 to play a single game: Grand Theft Auto IV

 This game is as much about rising to notoriety as it is about falling to new lows.
 It’s mature and refreshing to play a video game with the narrative capacity to invoke emotional investment in it’s characters, but this happened to me in GTA V. Toward the end of the game you’re faced with a pivotal decision which drastically changes the course of the game.
 The surprising thing was that the consequences of my choice weren’t something I forgot quickly.
 I felt moral remorse and wished I could go back and do it again.
 But I couldn’t.

 I came away from the story impressed.
 Few games I’ve played have inspired that kind of reaction.
-Some others are: Final Fantasy 7, Bioshock, The Last of Us, and Half Life 2.
+Some others are: Final Fantasy 7, Bioshock, The Last of Us,

 Presentation: Graphics, Sound & Design